 Medicinal Uses of Vitex negundo

 Vitex negundo is a medicinal tree.
 It is used in the treatment of Vata and Kapha.
 The Roots are Tonic, febrifuge, expectorant, diuretic; Fruit is nervine, cephalic, emmenagogue and Dried fruit are vermifuge.
-Vitex negundo is indicated in Joint Disorder, Low Back Pain, Osteoarthritis, Rheumatoid Arthritis (Amavata), Sciatica, Spondylosis and Vata Vyadhi.
+Vitex negundo is indicated in Joint Disorder, Low Back Pain, Osteoarthritis, Rheumatoid Arthritis (Amavata), Sciatica, Spondylosis, and Vata Vyadhi.
 It is especially useful in rheumatism, rheumatic swellings of the joints and in sprains.

 The leaves are generally used as a fomentation in sprains, rheumatism, swelled testicles, contusions.
 The root is used as Tonic, febrifuge, and expectorant, and the fruit nervine, cephalic, and emmenagogue.
 The leaves are often placed between the leaves of books to preserve them from insects.
 The leaves are also used to preserve rice and clothes from insects and to drive them away and the extract from it used as a carminative and emmenagogue.
 Pillows stuffed with leaves are slept on to remove catarrh and headache (they are also smoked for relief).

 Nirgundi Oil is good for sexually transmitted diseases, syphilis, venereal diseases, and other syphilitic skin disorders.

 Roots are used for fever, cough, urinary problems, dyspepsia, rheumatism, and also for boils.
 The powdered root is consumed as an anthelmintic.
-Flowers are used in fever, diarrhea and the liver complaints; fruits in headache, catarrh and coryza.
+Flowers are used in the fever, diarrhea and the liver complaints; fruits in headache, catarrh, and coryza.

 Abdominal gas and pain